LetMeGoogleIt4You/CiscoZeroTouch/Pull-based/README.md

 ### Testing File Transfer
-Copy the ztp.py file,  configuration files and ios the file server The base configuration file (ztp.py), device-specific configuration files, and iOS should be placed in the /var/www/html directory on the Ubuntu server.
+Copy the ztp.py file,  configuration files and ios the file server The base configuration file (ztp.py), device-specific configuration files, and iOS should b on the Ubuntu server.

-Use a naming convention like <device_serial_number>-config.cfg for the config files.
+if you are using apache2 this is the default  directory /var/www/html if you are using atftpd-hpa this is the default  directory /var/www/html Use a naming convention like <device_serial_number>-config.cfg for the config files.